Hydroleo50/UBXDC/README.md

 (I am aware tools already exist which you can do this with.
 That is not the point.)

-- Dude, you should use c for this.
+- Dude, you should use C for this.
 More cool and efficient and stuff.

 I'll do that later.
 Maybe.
 Devs are known to be lazy;